Strawberry Rhubarb Pie

 - Spread your strawberry rhubarb filling into the bottom crust.

-- Place six dough strips horizontally across the pie, about ¾ inches apart.
+- Place six dough strips horizontally across the pie, about ¾ inch apart.
 Working from the right side, peel back strips 1,3 and 5 and place a new strip vertically across the pie on the far right side.
 Lay the peeled strips back over, covering the vertical strip.
-Next, again working from the right, peel back strips 2, 4 and 6 and place a new strip vertically across the pie next to the other vertical one.
+Next, again working from the right, peel back strips 2, 4, and 6 and place a new strip vertically across the pie next to the other vertical one.
 Lay the peeled strips back over.
 Repeat this process twice, working your way right to left.
-Tuck in the edges of the lattice into the folded edge of the pie.
+Tuck the edges of the lattice into the folded edge of the pie.

 - Brush the top of the pie crust with cream and sprinkle with coarse sugar (optional)

-- Bake the pie on the center rack for 20 minutes at 425˚F.
+- Bake the pie on the center rack for 20 minutes at 425˚F. Without opening the oven, decrease the temperature to 375˚ F and bake an additional 50 minutes.

 Just wondering if the salt is really needed.
 My husband is on a very restricted salt diet.
 I know just a little salt can have hundreds of MGs of sodium.
 Thank you in advance for your opinion about leaving out the salt.